For years, the debate around gender representation in Irish and British music has been marked by a familiar frustration.

 Artists appearing across station charts included Jazzy, Erica-Cody, Winnie Ama, Jordan Adetunji, F3miii, ELZZZ and MOIO, alongside artists such as KhakiKid, who has publicly spoken about his Irish-Libyan, Arab and Amazigh heritage.

 Perhaps most strikingly, 98FM emerged as the strongest-performing broadcaster in the analysis, leading on both female representation and ethnic diversity.
 Women accounted for 65% of chart entries, while artists from diverse ethnic and cultural backgrounds accounted for 35%.
+No other broadcaster topped both measures.

 The findings point to an Irish radio landscape that is becoming increasingly reflective of contemporary Ireland.
 While no single station can solve structural inequality alone, the results demonstrate that meaningful representation is achievable when broadcasters actively engage with the breadth of talent available to them.